If you are looking for the best (and most efficient) wildlife viewing in Alaska, go by small ship cruise.

 Orcas in Alaska travel far distances and are unpredictable.
 While they’re seen in all ocean waters of Alaska, only about 1 in 3 cruises may see them.
 You can increase your chances in a couple ways.
 One, by taking a longer cruise.
 And two, by going where their populations are highest or where known “resident” pods live.

-Longer 13, 14 or 15 day cruises leaving from Seattle or Vancouver double your time and possibilities of seeing orca.
+Longer 13 to 15-day cruises leaving from Seattle or Vancouver will double your time and possibilities of seeing orca.
 They will sail through both the Inside Passage of Alaska and British Columbia, searching for many known resident pods.

 Orca are also known to reach some of their highest populations in Prince William Sound.
 Our choice would be the 8-day Prince William Sound Explorer since it circumnavigates the entire sound, covering far more ground than most cruises in this region.